Nigeria's ex-central bank governor takes throne as Muslim monarch

 "If you're a prince you don't have fear of power.
 You are not intimidated by authority because you've grown up around it," he said.
 [ID:nL6N0LQ3RF]

-Government figures and analysts will be looking for any change in tone from his great-uncle Ado Abdullahi Bayero, who ruled as emir for half a century before dying in his palace at the age of 83.
+Government figures and analysts will be looking for any change in tone from his great-uncle Ado Abdullahi Bayero, who ruled as Emir for half a century before dying in his palace at the age of 83.
 Ado Abdullahi Bayero steered clear of overtly political statements and won praise for his efforts to ease tensions between Kano’s majority Muslim population and minority Christians.
+The Emir of Kano is seen as Nigeria's second-highest Muslim authority.
 The new emir was suspended from the bank after presenting parliament with evidence that the state oil firm Nigeria National Petroleum Corporation (NNPC) had failed to pay $20 billion into federal coffers.
 NNPC has repeatedly denied Sanusi's allegations, which brought him into conflict with Jonathan's administration a year before the elections.
 The administration of Jonathan, a southern Christian, denied any link between Sanusi's removal and his allegations and went on to accuse the central bank of procurement irregularities during Sanusi's tenure.
-He has dismissed those charges.
-[ID:nL6N0LQ3RF] The Emirate of Kano was one of the great Islamic empires that dotted the Sahara from medieval times, profiting from caravan routes connecting Africa's interior with its Mediterranean coast.
+He dismissed those charges.
+The Emirate of Kano was one of the great Islamic empires that dotted the Sahara from medieval times, profiting from caravan routes connecting Africa's interior with its Mediterranean coast.
 Former colonial ruler Britain kept most of the northern hierarchy in place and the emirate continued to hold sway over the largely underdeveloped region after independence in 1960.

-(Additional reporting by Isaac Abrak in Abuja; Writing by Andrew Heavens; Editing by Stephen Powell and Eric Walsh)
+(Reporting by Haruna Mohamed; Writing by Andrew Heavens; Editing by Stephen Powell)